elegantapp/pwa-workshop-angular-firebase/README.md

 <img width="555" alt="14-5-fire-copy-private-key" src="https://user-images.githubusercontent.com/2641384/73658321-6ada0a80-4694-11ea-8533-6b858cd6db23.png">

-Copy and paste this key to your notes, `firebase-web-push-private-vapid-key={yourKey}`.
+⚠️ Copy the shown `Private key` to your notepad, assigning a reference name to it for future references: `FIREBASE_WEB_PUSH_PRIVATE_VAPID_KEY: {yourKey}`.

-> It's very important to note that, keys we noted at this step should be secret, especially the private one.
+> It's very important to note that, private keys we noted at this step should be secret.
 Having them exposed to outside world might cause a breach to your app, letting anyone who has them to send any message they want to your users.
 >
 > I intentionally did not obfuscate the keys in the images, but rest assured, they're all invalidated :)